Skip to main content

 BIO’s Investment Strategy and Funding in Ukraine

-The financing needs in Ukraine are significant, and BIO was able to identify many projects that would fit BIO’s investment mandate.
-By June ‘25, BIO had reviewed already 26+ projects, totaling €180 million—nearly ten times the available envelope.
-The pipeline composition has been divided amongst private equity (36%), SME finance (36%), infrastructure (18%), and financial institutions (10%).
+The financing needs in Ukraine are significant, and BIO was able to identify many projects that fit its investment mandate.
 This confirms that BIO’s instruments are relevant and that support for the Ukrainian private sector is substantial.

 Current and Prospective Investments in Ukraine

-REBUF - Rebuild Ukraine Fund (USD 6 million, January 2026)
+REBUF, Rebuild Ukraine Fund - Signed (USD 6 M (=€ 5.23 M), January 2026)

 Focus: REBUF targets small and medium‑sized enterprises (SMEs) and larger firms across different sectors who play a critical role in maintaining jobs, ensuring the supply of essential goods and services, and keeping the economy functioning despite the conflict.
-The fund aims to grow to USD 250 million.
-The investment of BIO enables REBUF to start financing companies that are adapting, scaling, and continuing operations under extraordinary pressure, reinforcing the private sector’s essential role in Ukraine’s economic resilience and long‑term recovery.
+The fund aims to grow to USD 250 M. The investment of BIO enables REBUF to start financing companies that are adapting, scaling, and continuing operations under extraordinary pressure, reinforcing the private sector’s essential role in Ukraine’s economic resilience and long‑term recovery.

 Partners: International Finance Corporation (IFC), EBRD, Norfund, Swedfund and Dragon Capital.

-Relevance to BIO SITs: SME-Finance, Job Creation (SIT 1, SIT 2), FCAS/LDCs (SIT 4)
+Relevance to BIO SITs: SME-Finance, Job Creation (SIT‑1, SIT‑2), FCAS/LDCs (SIT‑4)

 Focus: Bank Lviv is a small regional bank founded in 1991, specialising in retail and SME lending across five Western Ukrainian regions (Lviv, Ivano-Frankivsk, Ternopil, Volyn and Rivne).
 Its SME clients mainly operate in trade, processing industries and agriculture.
 The bank is supported by numerous DFIs and impact investors, providing equity, funding and portfolio guarantees.